eggplantbren/PosteriorEntropy/README.md

 PosteriorEntropy
 ================

+This is an interface to [InfoNest](https://github.com/eggplantbren/InfoNest] that simplifies the process of calculating H(theta | data).

-(c) 2018 Brendon J. Brewer and others.
+(c) 2018 Brendon J. Brewer.
 LICENCE: MIT.

 Usage
 =====